Louise Porton: Lexi Draper

 In January 2018, Porton's daughter Lexi Draper was admitted to hospital several times for illnesses which doctors could not explain.
 She was first taken to hospital on 2 January suffering from breathing difficulties, before being taken again on 4 January, both times being saved only by the work of paramedics.
 Her symptoms were consistent with deliberate airway obstruction, but doctors at the time did not consider this suspicious and believed that her condition arose from a chest infection.
 While her daughter was in hospital, Porton showed little concern for her child, sending nude photographs to a photographer from the toilets in the hospital and offering sex acts in return for money.

-Only a few days after Lexi had been discharged from hospital, Porton called 999 reporting her daughter was ill again.
+On 15 January 2018, Porton called 999 reporting her daughter was ill again.
 When the operator asked if the girl was breathing, Porton simply replied "no".
 When help arrived, it was found that Lexi had been long dead before her mother had even reported her unwell.
 Despite the girl's death, Porton again showed little concern about her daughter, spending the next day accepting 41 friend requests on the dating app Meet Me and also messaging men on another app, Badoo.
 She messaged one man "my little girl passed away yesterday" as they chatted about tattoos.
 She also spent the day arranging to meet with men.
 A couple of weeks after her daughter's death Porton was heard laughing in the funeral parlour by the funeral arranger, who said she saw her using FaceTime speaking to a man.

 Scarlett Vaughan

 Only 18 days after Lexi had died, and only two days after Porton was heard laughing at the funeral parlour, Porton's 17-month old other daughter suddenly and inexplicably died.
-Porton had called 111, the non-emergency NHS line, reporting that her daughter was unwell, yet despite claiming she thought the condition "did not seem urgent" the toddler was found dead and "completely lifeless" by the time paramedics arrived 9 minutes later.
+Porton had called 111, the non-emergency NHS line, reporting that her daughter was unwell, yet despite claiming she thought the condition "did not seem urgent", the toddler was found dead and "completely lifeless" by the time paramedics arrived 9 minutes later.
 It was again discovered that the child had been dead for some time before Porton had called for help.
-Doctors again found that the death was consistent with deliberate airway obstruction, and Porton again showed little concern at the sudden and unexplained death.
+Doctors again found that the death was consistent with deliberate airway obstruction and Porton again showed little concern at the sudden and unexplained death.

 Doctors could not find any natural reason why either of the children, let alone both, had died.
-Porton claimed Scarlett had flu.
+Porton claimed Scarlett had the flu.